 - A Power BI premium account for XMLA endpoint, one of the more specialized data connection topics

-This is not an absolute beginner's course, so I expect you to have used Power Bi desktop and power Bi online before.
-XMLA endpoint, one of the more specialized data connection topics, does require a premium or premium per user account.
+This is an intermediate-level course, so I expect you to have used Power Bi desktop and Power Bi online before.
+XMLA endpoint, one of the more specialized data connection topics, does require a premium or premium per-user account.
 You can sign up for a premium account on a generous trial basis.